 Marianne & Guy

 “We remember hearing that Bunnings had run out of sandbags due to the severe weather warnings approaching all of Melbourne.”
 It was predicted to be the most rain Victoria would have in 100 years on the wedding day of Marianne and Guy.
 But somehow, as it always seems to, it turned out to make the day even more magical.
-The rain bucketed down and the stunning story was set in motion.
+The rain bucketed down and the stunning story, captured by Sarah Godenzi Photography was set in motion.

 It was in a somewhat sunnier location, Bali, that Guy popped the question and the couple share their (somewhat dramatic!) story.
 “In December 2016 a trip was planned to Bali.
 Guy had it all planned to propose at the top of the ‘Agung’.
 He booked a private tour to go up the tallest mountain in Bali – 3000 metres to be exact.
 But his sunrise proposal didn’t quite go to plan.